 German electronic dance-pop singer Kim Petras has been breaking down barriers for the transgender community since she was young.
 She first appeared on German TV, advocating for early gender confirmation surgery, before moving to Los Angeles to kick-off her music career.
 Her debut single “I Don’t Want It All” climbed the charts and signified her arrival into the pop scene.
 After releasing several albums, mixtapes, and EPs, Petras had her mainstream breakthrough with “Unholy,” a song with fellow LGBTQ artist Sam Smith.
 With that track, Petras became the first openly trans woman to top the US Billboard Hot 100, as well as the first to win a major-category Grammy Award.

-French singer-songwriter Chris was inspired to start Christine and the Queens after travelling to London and seeing local drag queen musicians.
-After some success in France, the English-language single “Tilted” brought him wider recognition.
+French singer-songwriter, Rahim C Redcar, was inspired to start Christine and the Queens after travelling to London and seeing local drag queen musicians.
+After some success in France, “Tilted” the English-language single brought him wider recognition.
 His subsequent album, Chris, which featured French and English-version songs, was highly praised – and he was only known as Chris during this era, before he adopted the moniker Redcar for his next album.
-Chris has openly discussed his journey with gender throughout the years, and goes by he/him pronouns as of 2022.
+Identifying as pansexual, he has also openly discussed his journey with gender and his preferred name throughout the years.
+As of 2024, he goes by he/him pronouns and the name Rahim Claude Redcar, with music released under both his name and moniker.

 No list of LGBTQ music artists can leave out Hong Kong legend Leslie Cheung.
 A pioneer of Cantopop since the 80s and an award-winning actor, Cheung was openly bisexual throughout most of his career.
 After initial music success, Cheung’s big breakthrough into the Cantopop scene came in 1984 with the single “Monica.”
 During the late 80s, he released several platinum-certified albums before going on hiatus and pursuing film.
-He starred in several classic Hong Kong movies including A Better Tomorrow, Happy Together, and Rouge.
+Starring in several iconic movies including A Better Tomorrow, Happy Together, and Rouge, he has acted in some of the most popular films in Hong Kong cinema history.
 After returning to music, his final tour was celebrated for its exploration of cross-cultural drag and androgyny.
 Cheung’s dance hits, as well as his sentimental ballads, continue to be appreciated to this day.